-Data Privacy Week, an annual campaign intended to educate enterprises and individuals about data privacy, begins on January 22nd and extends through January 28th.
-In our digital society, data protection is more important than ever, and as a technology leader, you’ll want to ensure that your enterprise pursues the following data protection best practices…
+Data Privacy Week, an annual campaign intended to educate enterprises and individuals about data privacy, begins on January 21st and extends through January 27th.
+In our digital society, data protection is more important than ever before, and as a technology leader, you’ll want to ensure that your enterprise pursues the following data protection best practices…

 The data-driven enterprise

-Data is now embedded in every business decision, interaction and process.
+Data is now embedded within every business decision, interaction and process.
 Protecting it effectively is critical.
-Leading organizations have already adapted to this reality.
 As the global data-protection landscape continues to mature, enterprises are seeing new opportunities to expand data protection measures.

-Rather than a free resource for harvest, regulations in every region of the world treat personal data as an asset owned by consumers and held in-trust by enterprises.
-By year-end 2024, 75% of the world’s population will likely have personal data addressed under privacy regulations, meaning that enterprises that haven’t fully adapted to new data privacy norms will need to do so shortly.
+Regulations in every region of the world treat personal data as an asset owned by consumers, but held in-trust by enterprises.
+By year-end 2024, 75% of the world’s population will likely have personal data addressed under privacy regulations, meaning that enterprises that haven’t fully adapted to new data privacy norms will need to do so this year.

-In enabling strong data protection, your organization will continue to build consumer trust, reduce risk, and provide greater business value.
+By advancing data protection, your organization will continue to build consumer trust, reduce risk, and provide greater business value.
 The keys to success include reassessment of data security operations, employee education, obtention of ecosystem insights, and advanced infrastructure design.
+If that sounds like a lot, we’ll break it down:

 When organizing training for your staff, ensure that training addresses both types of errors and that it highlights how to minimize their potentialities.